Six-day racing: Introduction of the two-man team events

-Six-day racing remained popular in the US, even though the states of New York and Illinois led in 1898 in limiting races to 12 of 24 hours.
+Six-day racing remained popular in the US.
 The intention was to allow riders to rest half the day, but promoters realised that teams of two, with only one rider on the track at a time, would give each the 12 hours' rest the law intended while still allowing the race to go around the clock.
 Races lasted six days rather than a week to avoid racing on Sunday.
 Speeds rose, distances grew, crowds increased, money poured in.
 Where Charlie Miller rode 2,088 miles alone, Alf Goullet and a decent partner could ride 2,790.
 The first such race was at Madison Square Garden and two-man tag racing has become known in English as a madison and to the French as l'américaine.

 In the main 'chase' or madison sessions, both riders may be on the track at the same time, taking it in turns to race, hand-slinging each other back into action.
 The non-racing rider will circle the track slowly at the top of the banking until 'slung' back into the race.
 The hand-sling is an advanced skill that, in some countries, is only allowed for professional riders.
 The racing rider may also propel a teammate into the race by pushing the seat of the rider's racing shorts.

 The historian Raymond Dickow said of riders in the post-1898 races:

 The highest paid was Alfred Goullet of Australia.
 He earned $1,000 a day in addition to cash prizes won during sprints.
 Top riders like Bobby Walthour, US; Franco Giorgetti, Italy; Gérard Debaets, Belgium; and Alfred Letourneur, France, were making from $500 to $750 a day.
 Amateurs who had just turned pro, and still had to prove their worth, were paid the beginners' rate of $100 a day.

 Sixes attracted enthusiasts and celebrities.
 Knute Rockne, George Raft, Barbara Stanwyck, and Otto Kruger were fans.
 Kruger used to invite riders home.
 Bing Crosby – whose presence at a track guaranteed he would be met by song-publishers' touts offering him music – was said to pay the hospital bills of riders who fell.
 The actress Peggy Joyce – whose wealth was such that Cole Porter wrote a lyric that said My string of Rolls-Royces, is longer than Peggy Joyce's – gave regular $200 bonus prizes, or primes.
 She was so delighted when a band in the track centre played Pretty Peggy with eyes of Blue that she put up $1,000.

 Racing was at its hardest when the stands were full.
 Riders took it easy when they were empty and circled the track reading newspapers, talking, even writing letters as they pedalled with one foot, the other steering the handlebars.
 But sometimes a team would attack when things were quiet.
 Jimmy Walthour remembered one such night in 1933: